 Guided Reading is taught 3 times per week at school.
 Every week, each child will follow a sequence of learning activities: pre-reading, reading with an adult and post-reading.
 The specific focus of these activities and the text chosen will be determined by the class teacher to build on children's reading skills and understanding and support them with their next steps in learning.

-We follow the Literacy & Language scheme, which includes six different units, ensuring the children cover a range of fiction and non-fiction.
+We use high quality texts to write and teach through a range of genres ensuring the children cover a range of fiction and non-fiction.
 Each unit gives the children regular opportunities to write independently at length to practise and embed the skills they have been taught.

-The children follow a spelling scheme called Read Write Inc Spelling.
-This focusses on teaching children spelling patterns as well as root words, prefixes and suffixes whilst reinforcing their phonics knowledge and skills.
+The school Spelling map focusses on teaching children spelling patterns as well as root words, prefixes and suffixes whilst reinforcing their phonics knowledge and skills.
 The children are encouraged to use these spelling patterns within all their writing.

-Spelling is taught four times per week in school, with log books to take home for practise in addition to this.
+Spelling is taught three times per week in school, with spellings to take home for practise in addition to this.

 The children are taught a weekly grammar focus.
 This includes words (adjectives, nouns, prepositions…), different parts of sentences (articles, determiners…), sentence structure (simple, compound, complex) and the uses of different punctuation (colons, semi colons…).
 The children are encouraged to identify these skills in their reading as well as use them in their writing.
 Weekly homework will often reinforce the weekly grammar focus.
 Click here for more information about sentence structure.